 After watching the Leeds ITU triathlon in May my intrigue was pretty much cemented, as I got home and signed myself up to the the Olympic distance at the London triathlon a few days later.
-Thanks to gem Susie Chan, I was kindly gifted a wet suit in order to did my toes into open water cherry, and loaned a new biked steed for training.
+Thanks to gem Susie Chan, I was kindly gifted a wet suit in order to dip my toes into open water, and loaned a new biked steed for training.

 Before I knew it, race day beckoned and I was actually much more excited than scared.
 One of the bonuses of trying something new is that the pressures off getting a PB and gunning it for time are less so.
 I wanted to get by in 3 hours but was mainly looking forward to getting around the course and enjoying it.
 I managed to get through all three disciplines within my A-goal, while simultaneously feeling like a plate of jelly with a smile on my face at the finish.
 Topping off the triathlon experience with a Twister ice lolly in hand and at the time, thoughts of what swim, bike run to tackle next.

 I’m no professional, but after a few months of tri-training here are a few words of advice

 Practice your weak points

 On first attempt you might not be so sure about clipping into your bike pedals, or swimming in the dark depths of open water.
 But it’s all just about practice.
 After a few tries these weak points will become tetchy no more.

 Stay back on the swim